dsolis421/aca-blog/_posts/2016-09-14-Bootstrappin.markdown

 ## Next-Gear Dev

 Bootstrap allows you to shift your web development into a higher gear.
 But, let's be honest.
 Bootstrap doesn't mean much to someone who doesn't understand the underlying concepts of HTML and CSS.
-The intent of a framework is to supply the most common snippets of code necessary build a much grander design.
+The intent of a framework is to supply the most common snippets of code necessary to build a much grander design.
 The final product ultimately relies on your ability to apply the boilerplate code *to your own code*, in order to meet your requirements.
 Bootstrap is a tool, not a crutch.